Bighorn sheep and mountain goats inhabit some of the most rugged and forbidding landscapes. Take a look at these amazing animals. Photos by the author

 Earthworms perform an important service in our ecosystem.
 This hub will help you discover more about these amazing excavators in a way that your kids, or grandkids, will enjoy.

 The American bison is often referred to as the symbol of the American West.
 Join us for a fascinating look at these reminders of the wild and wooly frontier.
 Unless noted, all photos are by the author.

-My passion is wildlife photography.
-In nearly half a century of looking for great viewing areas I've come up with a list of my favorites in the Intermountain West region of the United States.
+After nearly half a century of looking, I've come up with a list of my favorite nature photography spots in the Intermountain West region of the United States.

 Knowing which plants are safe to eat and which can help you build a fire or shelter could make any wilderness survival situation much more pleasant.

-Although you can survive for up to three days without water, having a safe and drinkable supply will go a long way toward maintaining your health and morale in any survival situation.
+Although you can survive for up to three days without water, having a safe and drinkable supply will help maintain your health and morale in any survival situation.

 One of the excuses people give for not spending time in the outdoors is fear.
 With an understanding of some basic survival rules there's no reason to be afraid in the great outdoors.